jaronmcd/rtl-haos/README.md

   - Run `lsusb` to verify it is plugged in.
   - Ensure you are not running another instance of `rtl_433` in the background.
   - The ExecStartPre=/bin/sleep 10 line in the service file usually fixes this by waiting for the USB to wake up on reboot.
+  - Hard reset your Hardware or Virtual Machine.
 - **"Kernel driver is active" Error:**
   - Linux loaded the default TV tuner driver.
 You need to blacklist it.
   - Run: `echo "blacklist dvb_usb_rtl28xxu" | sudo tee /etc/modprobe.d/blacklist-rtl.conf` and reboot.
+- **Sensors updates are slow:**
+  - Check `RTL_THROTTLE_INTERVAL`.
+Default is 30 seconds.
+Set to 0 for instant updates (not recommended for noisy environments).
+- **Ghost Devices won't delete:**
+  - Use the "Nuke" button (press 5x quickly).
+  - If that fails, use an MQTT explorer to delete topics under `homeassistant/sensor/rtl433_....`